OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/defi/sreturn.md

 ---
 title: sreturn
-description: The sreturn page provides information about the terra blockchain staking returns history.
+description: "The sreturn page provides information about the terra blockchain staking" returns history.
 It contains usage details, parameters, and illustrative diagrams.
 keywords:
 - sreturn